Fisher & Paykel: Fisher & Paykel Industries

 Fisher & Paykel Industries Ltd was founded in 1934 in New Zealand by Sir Woolf Fisher and Maurice Paykel.
 The company publicly listed in 1979 with authorised capital of NZ$ 40 million.

 Initially the company was an importer of Crosley appliances, Maytag and Pilot products; in 1938 the company began manufacturing Kelvinator washing machines under license.
 This followed the introduction of tariffs by the First Labour Government of New Zealand.

 In 1956, manufacturing was moved to a purpose-built factory in Mount Wellington, Auckland.
 This facility included flexible machinery manufacturing techniques developed in tandem with the raw material suppliers, enabling Fisher & Paykel Industries to greatly increase production.

 In 1955, Fisher and Paykel acquired Dunedin electric oven manufacturer H. E. Shacklock Ltd, which dominated the New Zealand domestic appliance market through the era of Government protectionism.
 Subsequently, the Shacklock brand was gradually withdrawn from the Fisher and Paykel product range.

 The company began exporting within Australasia and East Asia around 1968.
 At that time the company also manufactured cabinets, sparkplugs and televisions.

-During the 1980s, the company became more focused on research and development, resulting in the development of the ECS direct drive mechanism washing machine and highly automated production lines.
+During the 1980s, the company became more focused on research and development, resulting in the development of the ECS direct drive mechanism washing machine affectionately known as 'Gentle Annie' and highly automated production lines.
 In 1989, the company opened its first overseas manufacturing facility in Cleveland, Australia.

 The company entered the European market in 1992, and by 1994 was exporting to over 80 countries.